mooncoincore/wallet/README.md

 * Hardfork to new codebase occurs at block 1,250,000, however Mooncoin 0.10 and 0.13 wallets will be compatible until this point.

-* PoW algorithm is Scrypt.
+* PoW algorithm is Scrypt, not BalloonHash.
+Pools and lightning network (in the future) support Scrypt, Balloon is exotic.

 * Block retarget algorithm will switch to DUAL_KGW3 with Bitsend timeout; after which diff will lower dynamically if a block has not been found after 60 minutes.